 After 15 years of teaching storytelling to hundreds of students, I know how to find the center of almost any narrative, and bring that truth to the surface.
 While writing my two books on narrative nonfiction radio (think: This American Life) I discovered that the radio producers I interviewed use the same technique I do to make my stories stronger, and doing the work easier: creative collaboration (by which I mean I talk things out).

 Now I use this tool to help others to crack open their narratives and create great stories.

 We all can find ourselves deep in the dark forest of creative crisis when in the midst of making an ambitious story, and I work together with narrative artists to find their own, unique path out of the forest and to a brighter, better, stronger story.
 To find out more about how I use collaboration to foment great work, get in touch.

 I live in France with my husband, cartoonist Matt Madden, and our two kids, who speak French better than I ever will.
 Oh la la.
 (I have trained them to be kind to me when they correct me.)
-We’ve been here on an artists’ residency at La Maison des Auteurs in Angoulême since 2012, and have one year left before we head back to the USA.
+We’ve been here on an artists’ residency at La Maison des Auteurs in Angoulême since 2012, and will be returning to the USA this summer.
 I used to grow lots of food in my garden, build furniture, and go dancing, and perhaps I will again one day.